hoffmangroup/genomedata/doc/genomedata.rst

       -v, --version         show program's version number and exit -t TRACKNAME [TRACKNAME ...], --trackname TRACKNAME [TRACKNAME ...]
                             Track(s) to be filtered (default: all)
-      --filter FILTER       Specify a comparison operation on a value to filter out (e.g. "<0.5" will remove all values less than 0.5) (default: all values filtered)
+      --hardmask OPERATOR   Specify a comparison operation on a value to mask out (e.g. "lt0.5" will mask all values less than 0.5).
+See the bash comparison operators for the two letter operations (default: all values masked)
-      --no-close            Do not close the genomedata archive after filtering.
-      --dry-run             Do not perform any filtering.
+      --no-close            Do not close the genomedata archive after masking --dry-run             Do not perform any masking.
 Useful with verbosity set to see what regions would be filtered --verbose             Print status and diagnostic messages